 Health services are available at St. Mary Mercy Hospital, which is adjacent to the University at Five Mile and Levan Roads.
 Students are responsible for all medical bills incurred because of sickness or injury on or off campus.
-Students may apply at the Office of Student Services, Room 1000, during September or January for medical insurance through Madonna University.
+Students may apply for medical insurance at the Office of Student Life, Room 1000, during September or January of each academic year.